Este Medical Group

 The most effective eczema treatment depends on the severity and type of eczema.
 Light therapy and personalised treatment plans may help reduce inflammation and flare-ups.

-Eczema is a chronic condition, but symptoms can often be managed effectively with the right treatment approach.
+Eczema is usually a long-term condition, but symptoms can often be managed with the right treatment approach and skincare routine.

-Targeted light therapy may help reduce inflammation and calm irritated skin in certain types of eczema.
+Light therapy may help reduce inflammation and calm irritated skin in selected eczema cases, especially when symptoms are persistent.

 Book Your Consultation